PNNL-Comp-Mass-Spec/MetabolomicsCCS/README.md

 ## Data usage
 This data is publically available, created by [Dr. Erin S. Baker](https://omics.pnl.gov/staff-page/Baker/Erin) with funding from the [National Institutes of Health](http://www.nih.gov) grant R01-ES022190.

+Because we are using CAS numbers as a primary id excel sometimes mistakes these as dates if imported as general data.
+To open in excel, start excel, go to data tab, select get external data from text.
+Follow the importing process using delimited with tabs, and set the data format for all columns as text, not general.

 ## Dev Environment

 To setup the dev environment